 This one is from personal experience and it is something I am currently working on.

 She has to network and actively interact with others.
-She’s very introverted and does not like to put herself out there much but decides to actively make new friends and connect with people.
+She’s quite introverted and does not like to put herself out there much but decides to actively make connections with people.
 She starts interacting with others and building a network.
-She feels proud of herself and decides to take it one step further by creating a Youtube channel.
+She feels proud of herself and decides to take it one step further by creating a YouTube channel.

 Subconsciously, she starts doubting herself.
-“What if I give bad advice?”
+“What if I give poor advice?”
 “What if I ruin someone’s life?”
 This is something that terrifies her.
 So Lis slowly starts interacting with people less and less.
-She starts making fewer and fewer videos until she just stops.
+She makes fewer and fewer videos until she just stops.

-Oftentimes, we give up on mastering a new habit because we are trying to be perfect.
-So when we don’t see the exact perfect result we are looking for, we begin to think it’s not worth the effort.
+We often give up on mastering a new habit because we are trying to be perfect.
+So when we don’t see the exact perfect result we are looking for, we think it’s not worth the effort.

 I believe the sooner we can identify these weaknesses in our personalities, the sooner we can start developing self-discipline.
 We have to understand that self-discipline will not always result in instant gratification.

-Developing and sticking to a new habit takes time and practice, but it can be done successfully if we accept that we should never strive for perfection.
+Developing and sticking to good habits takes time and practice, but we can do successfully it if we accept that we should never strive for perfection.
 We should instead strive for excellence.